Teacher: Mr. David Clagett

 • describe the development of unions in the U.S. and the impact of legislation on the labor movement.

 Course Description: This academic course is designed as an introduction to the fundamental concepts and principles of economics, and in particular those that are basic to the American economic system.
-Topics include the market system, national economic institutions, the roles of business, labor, and government, gross domestic product, money and banking, fiscal and monetary policy, economic growth and stability, federal, state and local tax structure and international economics.
+Topics include: the market system; the roles of business, labor, and government; money and banking; economic growth and stability; unemployment and poverty; fiscal and monetary policy; federal, state and local tax structure; national economic institutions; international trade; and financial literacy skills.

 5 Simple Expectations: